Education and Training

 - Time Management: Gaining Efficiency, Improving Your Skills

-- Working Alongside Veterans and the Reintegration Process (1 hour, 30 min): Facts and Myths about: Post-Traumatic Stress, Traumatic Brain Injury, Military Sexual Trauma, Moral Injury and Veteran Supports and Resources in the Community.
-(Search MyPath for the course to find out contact details.)
+Facts and Myths about Post-Traumatic Stress, Traumatic Brain Injury, Military Sexual Trauma, Moral Injury, and Veteran Supports and Resources in the Community.
+(Available through MyPath.)

-- Generation Differences (1 hour): We live and work in a culture where work life balance is an elusive ideal that is often a struggle to obtain.
-This talk will examine our current perspective on work life balance and what we can learn from the Millennial generation’s cutting edge ideas on what true work life balance can look like.
+We live and work in a culture where work-life balance is an elusive ideal that is often a struggle to obtain.
+This talk will examine our current perspective on work-life balance and what we can learn from the Millennial generation’s cutting-edge ideas on what true work-life balance can look like.
 Topics will include flexible schedules, making friends with technology, and pursuing your dreams.
-(Search MyPath for the course to find out contact details.)
+(Available through MyPath.)

 Theatre and Medicine: Theatre of the Oppressed